Bira/octopus-carnival/_posts/2022-07-20-dread-warrior.md

 Instead of being bound to a person, they can be bound to an item instead, protecting it from theft and damage even after their creator passes away.
-Liches might use this to bind a troop of dread warriors to their philactery, for example.
+Liches might use this to bind a troop of dread warriors to their soul receptacle, for example.

 ## The Numbers